MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 program to convert a grammar into working code.

 A version of Bison for Windows can be gotten from the GnuWin32 project at http://gnuwin32.sourceforge.net/.
-Click on the Download Packages link on the left and then on Bison, and get the Setup file and install it.
+Click on the Packages link on the left and then on Bison, and get the Setup file and install it.